-This article is about 28 states of India and capitals and official languages for each state.
+This article is about 28 states and capitals of India and official languages for each state.
 “India is the cradle of the human race also the birthplace of human speech.
 The mother of history, the grandmother of legend also the great grandmother of tradition.
 Our most valuable and most constructive materials in the history of man are treasured up in India only” -Mark Twain

 With effect from 26th January 2020, the total number of states in the country changed to 28 and eight union territories.
 The state Jammu and Kashmir are converted into two union territories Jammu and Kashmir and Ladakh.
 The union territories of Daman and Diu, Dadra and Nagar Haveli have become a single union territory since 26 January 2020 through a bill passed by Parliament.